carlosdp/harbor/README.md

-# Harbor
+# SupplyChain
-Harbor is a light-weight automated, declarative-configuration, service orchestration system that is designed to assist in the continuous deployment of Docker container-based clusters in a minimal configuration environment.
+SupplyChain is a light-weight automated, declarative-configuration, service orchestration system that is designed to assist in the continuous deployment of Docker container-based clusters in a minimal configuration environment.
 This design encourages preventing vendor lock-in and spreading a cluster over multiple cloud service providers to reduce dependency.

 It allows you to define "Deployment Chains" in a declarative manner, like this: